 Food innovation and value proposition.
 We will continue to focus on food innovation and strengthen our value proposition.
 We are keenly aware of the strength of our core menu items.
 At the same time, we seek to continue to introduce innovative items to meet evolving consumer preferences and local tastes, drive guest engagement and continue to broaden our brand appeal.
 Each of our restaurant concepts has proprietary menu items, and emphasizes the preparation of food with high quality ingredients.
 We will continue to develop unique recipes, regionally-inspired menu items and special seasonings to provide appealing, tasty and convenient food choices at competitive prices.
-In addition, KFC plans to continue its multiple value with product offerings such as the bucket and increased combo options throughout the day and Pizza Hut plans to continue its multiple value campaigns.
-KFC and Pizza Hut will continue to promote their respective signature value campaigns "Crazy Thursday" and "Scream Wednesday," which offer selected menu items at attractive prices, and have received positive consumer feedback.
+In addition, KFC plans to continue providing value with product offerings such as the bucket and increased combo options throughout the day and Pizza Hut plans to continue its multiple value campaigns.
+We will continue to promote signature value campaigns such as "Crazy Thursday" and "Buy More Save More on Sunday" for KFC and "Scream Wednesday" for Pizza Hut, which offer selected menu items at attractive prices, and have received positive consumer feedback.
 We believe our continued food innovation and value proposition are pivotal to enhancing our unit-level performance by driving order frequency and order ticket size.